ufal/npfl129/exam/questions.md

   the strengths of these models, and explain why is logistic regression and multinomial/Bernoulli naive Bayes called a generative-discriminative pair.
   [5]

+#### Questions@:, Lecture 9 Questions
+- Prove that independent discrete random variables are uncorrelated.
+[5]

+- Write down the definition of covariance and Pearson correlation coefficient
+  $\rho$, including its range.
+[5]

+- Explain how are the Spearman's rank correlation coefficient and the Kendall rank correlation coefficient computed (no need to describe the Pearson correlation coefficient).
+[5]

+- Considering an averaging ensemble of $M$ models, prove the relation between the average mean squared error of the ensemble and the average error of the individual models, assuming the model errors have zero mean and are uncorrelated.
+[10]

+- In a regression decision tree, state what values are kept in internal nodes, define the squared error criterion and describe how a leaf is split during training (without discussing splitting constraints).
+[5]

+- In a $K$-class classification decision tree, state what values are kept in internal nodes, define the Gini index and describe how a node is split during training (without discussing splitting constraints).
+[5]

+- In a $K$-class classification decision tree, state what values are kept in internal nodes, define the entropy criterion and describe how a node is split during training (without discussing splitting constraints).
+[5]

+- For binary classification, derive the Gini index from a squared error loss.
+[10]

+- For $K$-class classification, derive the entropy criterion from a non-averaged NLL loss.
+[10]

+- Describe how is a random forest trained (including bagging and random subset of features) and how is prediction performed for regression and classification.
+[10]